-- Click Role and grant the Inbox-enabled Role to each user who should have access to view and respond to messages assigned to that Role Group.
-These users will inherit the Inbox permission from this Role.
-Users can only view messages associated with Role Groups to which they have been assigned.
+- Click Role and grant the Inbox-enabled role to each user who should have access to view and respond to messages assigned to that role.
+These users will inherit the Inbox permission from this role.
+Users can only view messages associated with roles to which they have been assigned.

-Be sure to grant yourself this Role as well, even if it is only a temporary assignment.
-Inbox messages only appear for users who are in the message's assigned Role Group.
+Be sure to grant yourself this role as well, even if it is only a temporary assignment.
+Inbox messages only appear for users who are in the message's assigned role and associated group.

 - Click New Group.

-- Default Role: Select the Inbox-enabled Role Group that you created in the previous step as the Default Role.
-Any emails sent to this Inbox Group's email address will automatically be associated with the Default Role.
+- Default Role: Select the Inbox-enabled role that you created in the previous step as the default role.
+Any emails sent to this Inbox group's email address will automatically be associated with the default role.

 To allow people to continue sending emails to your existing, publicized email address, you must configure that email account to automatically forward the emails to Slate.

 If you want to use rules to redirect messages to other groups or for auto-replies, it is recommended that you wait to turn on email forwarding until the rules are fully configured and tested.
 This will allow you to tweak and test the rules without affecting Inbox users or email senders.
 You will learn more about this in the Automations section.
 The Automations section also provides best-practice instructions for testing rule changes once you have begun forwarding messages into Slate.